FERMANAGH WILD BEE PROJECT

 WILD BEES PROJECT

-This project started in 2018 with 10 specially built bee boxes.
-We located the boxes in trees and other tall locations in old woodlands in Co.
+This project started in 2018 with 10 specially built bee boxes located in trees and other tall locations in old woodlands in Co.
 Fermanagh.
 These are areas where feral or wild honey bee (sometimes referred to as free-living) colonies are thought to exist and thrive.

 The objectives of the Wild Bee Project are: